 The Great Bend of the Gila is a fragile stretch of river valley and surrounding lands in the Sonoran Desert of southwestern Arizona.
 This rural landscape is nestled between the cities of Phoenix and Yuma.
 The Gila River flows through a series of pronounced “bends” here, past jagged mountains and extinct lava flows.
 It joins the Colorado River just north of the Sea of Cortez.

 For millennia, communities flourished along the Great Bend.
-People from many different walks of life wove together a cultural landscape that fuses archaeological and historical wonders with a remarkable natural setting.
+People from many different walks of life created a cultural landscape that merges archaeological and historical wonders in a remarkable natural setting.

 What Is Special about the Great Bend of the Gila?

 The Great Bend has long been a crossroads where people of different backgrounds came together in interesting and inspiring ways.
 This legacy of cultural diversity is literally written on the landscape in the form of tens of thousands of petroglyphs authored by Native Americans, with later additions by Spaniards, Mexicans, and Euro-Americans.